 The Act currently allows the Authority to charge persons or bodies in respect of services provided to them by the Authority.
-Charges will be prescribed for assessing applications outside its work program and for applications for which there is a capturable industry benefit.
-The amendments will enable the Authority to delay processing applications if such charges are not paid.
+The amendments will provide that the Authority must develop a three year work plan.
+Charges will be prescribed for assessing applications for which there is an exclusive, capturable commercial benefit to industry and for assessing applications that the applicant wishes to have assessed more quickly than the work plan would allow.
+The charges will ensure that the Authority will assess these applications without slowing down the assessment of applications already included in the work plan.
 The amount of such charges will be prescribed in regulations to be made under this Act.
 The regulations will not impose charges for applications within the work program of the Authority.
 They will prescribe conditions for whole or partial remission and refund of the prescribed charge.